DimaJoyti/go-coffee/docs/PHASE_2_IMPLEMENTATION.md

 ---

-**Go Coffee Platform Phase 2** - Enterprise-grade cloud-native platform with advanced operators, comprehensive monitoring, and production-ready infrastructure ☕️
+**Go Coffee Platform 2** - Enterprise-grade cloud-native platform with advanced operators, comprehensive monitoring, and production-ready infrastructure ☕️

 *Built with ❤️ using Go, Kubernetes, Terraform, and modern DevOps practices*